zgornel/ParSitter.jl/docs/src/examples.md

 ### Query DSL

-!!! compat
-    This feature is only available if **v.0.2.0**
+!!! compat "This feature is only available if v0.2.0"

-The cc-ql branch introduces QueryLanguage, a high-level DSL for writing queries as real code snippets with placeholders.
-This is the primary new feature for intuitive, language-native querying.

-Placeholders:
+A high-level DSL for writing queries as real code snippets with placeholders aimed ad intuitive, language-native querying is available on top of the low-level S-Tuple based querying.
+It is based on the concept that querying code should be done with real code snippets.
+The locations or _placeholders_ where code is to be captured or ignored are marked with `{{}}`.
+Currently, the current query string placeholders are supported:
- - `{{capture_name::capture_type}}` - named capture (extracts value into capture_name).
+ - `{{capture_name::CAPTURE_TYPE}}` - named capture (extracts value into capture_name).
- - `{{::capture_type}}` - non-capturing placeholder (matches tree structure only).
+ - `{{::CAPTURE_TYPE}}` - non-capturing placeholder (matches tree structure only).
  - `{{some_valid_code}}` - Generic code insertion (use `custom_replacements` argument), non-capturing.
-Supported capture type values depend on the language (via `DEFAULT_TYPE_REPLACEMENTS`).
-These are themselves configurable in the `/languages` folder.

 ```@repl index
 using ParSitter.QueryLanguage, AbstractTrees